-At break and lunchtimes, the School operates a supervision system including a staff duty rota and Lunchtime Supervisors .Teaching staff are on duty before School starts, at break times and as the School closes.
+At break and lunchtimes, the School operates a supervision system including a staff duty rota, Lunchtime Supervisors and the Senior Leadership Team.
+Teaching staff are on duty before School starts, at break times and as the School closes.
+An annual duty rota is drawn up and distributed.